 Continual Communication of Safety Policies.
-Safety awareness in continually reinforced throughout the entire workforce.
+Safety awareness is continually reinforced throughout the entire workforce.
 Safety orientation meetings are held for all employees at each new job site, along with weekly job site safety meetings and ongoing equipment training programs as the project progresses.

 Maintaining a safe work environment is everyone’s responsibility.
 The job site superintendent leads the safety team.
 Procedures and accident prevention measures are monitored by our safety coordinator, who oversees safety policies and practices at all Fisher’s job sites.
+This ensures awareness.
+We multiply its impact by insisting all employees take ownership of their safety and the safety everyone involved in a project.

 – Occupational Safety and Health Act (OSHA)